stain/profilechecker/README.md

 The `<ontology.owl>` parameter can be given as a local file name or an absolute IRI.

+### Default profile

 With only ontology IRI or file name, will check against default profile (OWL 2 Full):

     $ java -jar target/profilechecker-1.1.0.jar https://cdn.rawgit.com/owlcs/pizza-ontology/v1.5.0/pizza.owl

-Exit code is 0 if the ontology conforms to OWL 2 Full.
+Exit code is 0 if the ontology conforms to OWL 2 Full, in which case there should be no output on STDERR.

+### Specify OWL2 profile

 Checking against a specific profile: